Pragmatists/whack-a-mole-angularjs/README.md

 Rules:

-1. Game takes 30 seconds.
-Before and after it no mole appears.
-To start new game press "Start" button.
+1. Game takes&hellip; forever ;-) No start button, no game end.
 2. Every mole appears and disappears on its own.
 There is no correlation with other moles.
-3. Mole is hidden for at least 2 seconds and at most 6 seconds.
+3. Mole is hidden for at least 2 seconds and at most 20 seconds.
-4. Mole is visible for at least 1 second and at most 4 seconds.
+4. Mole is visible for at least 4 second and at most 6 seconds.
-5. You to click on visible mole to make it hidden immediately and to gain 1 point.
+5. You have to click on visible mole to make it hidden immediately and to gain 1 point.
 6. The more points you have the better mole-whacker you are!

 Good luck! :-)